tonethar/IGME-330-Master/notes/canvas-sprites-6.md

   "license": "ISC"
 }
  ```
+- You can read about *package.json* here: https://docs.nodejitsu.com/articles/getting-started/npm/what-is-the-file-package-json/

-Note that the default `name` of the project is the name of the folder that *package.json* is contained in.
+- Note that the default `name` of the project is the name of the folder that *package.json* is contained in.
 You can change this if you wish.

 **5) Next we need to install webpack**